Occupational Therapy (Pre-Registration) (PgDip)

 - All University teaching sessions are captured on video and made available online* for you to review and revisit your learning (*where appropriate to do so).

-In addition to having achieved an undergraduate degree (classification 2:2 hons or above) in any subject, applicants are required to meet the following criteria.
+In addition to having achieved an undergraduate degree (minimum 2:2 hons or equivalent) in any subject, applicants are required to meet the following criteria:

-- Some understanding of the nature of occupational therapy.
+- an understanding of the nature of occupational therapy;

 - a desire to study occupational therapy;

-- Some understanding of the expectations of problem-based learning and postgraduate-level study.
+- an understanding of the expectations of problem-based learning and postgraduate-level study;

-- Plans to undertake visits to occupational therapists in a variety of settings or evidence of this having been undertaken (not essential).
+- plans to undertake visits to occupational therapists in a variety of settings or evidence of this having been undertaken (desirable).